"Enter the Gungeon" is a huge favorite of Eric's and he loves to write about the game. He wants to share advice and

 The Hunter is a nice all-around character with little weakness.
-Her starting pistol is one of my favorites.
-It is very good on early floors.
+Her pistol is one of my favorite starter guns.
+The gun is very good to use during the early game levels.

 She has a dog that finds extra items after clearing rooms.
 After clearing a room, there will be a 5% chance the dog will find an item.

 The dog will bark at chests that are mimics.
 Mimics can catch new players off-guard.
 So always knowing when a chest is a Mimic helps a lot.
 But the dog won't bark at pedestal or wall mimics though.

 She starts with a crossbow.
 The crossbow does decent damage, and it is very useful for early levels.
 The crossbow is useful for early boss fights.